Capital Equipment Policy

 Non-Capital equipment is property that costs less than $5,000 or has a useful life of less than one year.
 Repairs, maintenance parts or components, warranty costs, maintenance contracts or annual software licensing fees are not considered capital equipment and will be expensed.

-The Property Control manages the maintenance of the capital equipment inventory.
-This includes adding capital equipment, updating records and removing assets within the capital equipment management system.
+The Property Control Manager manages the maintenance of the capital equipment inventory.
+This includes adding capital equipment, updating records, and removing assets within the capital equipment management system.

 Capital equipment custodians act as a liaison between Property Control and their unit for capital equipment purposes.
 Custodians have the following responsibilities:

-You must submit the New Capital Equipment Purchase Information Form prior to your Red Dragon Depot purchase requisition when purchasing new capital equipment.
+You must submit the New Capital Equipment Purchase Information Form prior to your Red Dragon Depot purchase order when purchasing new capital equipment.